Spherical space forms revisited: The perfect case

 \section{The perfect case}

 In this section and the next we prove theorems \ref{thm-the-groups} and~\ref{thm-uniqueness-of-structure} inductively.
 We suppose throughout that $G$ is a finite group that acts freely on a sphere of some dimension.
 Under the assumption that every proper subgroup has one of the structures listed in theorem~\ref{thm-the-groups}, we will prove that $G$ also has such a structure.
 In this section we also assume $G$ is perfect.
 This includes base case $G=1$ of the induction, which occurs in case~\ref{type-I}.
 The only other perfect group in theorem~\ref{thm-the-groups} is $2A_5$.
 Theorem~\ref{thm-uniqueness-of-structure} is trivial for $G\iso1$ or $2A_5$.
-We will suppose $G\neq1$ and prove $G\iso2A_5$.
+Therefore it will suffice to prove $G\iso2A_5$ under the assumption $G\neq1$.

 \begin{lemma} $G$'s Sylow $2$-subgroups are quaternionic, in particular nontrivial. \end{lemma}

 \begin{proof} By lemma~\ref{lem-Sylow-subgroups-are-cyclic-or-quaternion}, all the odd Sylow subgroups are cyclic.
 If the Sylow $2$-subgroups were too, then corollary~\ref{cor-cyclic-transfer}, applied to the smallest prime dividing $|G|$, would contradict perfectness.
 Now lemma~\ref{lem-Sylow-subgroups-are-cyclic-or-quaternion} shows that the Sylow $2$-subgroups must be quaternionic. \end{proof}